We invite you to join us in Alzheimer’s research on The Longest Day!

-Anyone can play, from any device! (iphone or any smartphone, ipad or any tablet, PC or Mac) We have a community of over 10,000 “catchers”, from ages 6 to 88, many of which are caregivers, family members of those affected, and people living with Alzheimer’s themselves.
+Anyone can play, from any device! (any smartphone, ipad or tablet, PC or Mac) We have a community of over 10,000 “catchers”, from ages 6 to 88, many of which are caregivers, family members of those affected, and people living with Alzheimer’s themselves.

 In the game, you look for “stalls” – clogged blood vessels where blood is no longer flowing.
 Stalls are a common hallmark of Alzheimer’s, and are linked to a severe reduction in blood flow in the brain.
 However, if stalls are removed in mice, they regain some of the cognitive function, and other Alzheimer’s symptoms seem to decrease.